Chaklader/SignalSyncPro/papers/Rule_Based_Control_DEV.md

 # Isolated Control Logic Without Semi-Synchronization (5-TLS Multi-Agent Network)

-This section describes the **isolated actuated control** for the 5-intersection multi-agent network.
+This section describes the **isolated actuated control** without Semi-Synchronization for the 5-intersection multi-agent network.
 Each intersection operates **independently** based solely on its local detector readings—no coordination or synchronization between intersections.

 ###### Effective Speeds for Modes

-Since the lane speed limit (13.89 m/s) is lower than car/bus vType maxSpeed, the **effective speed is:**
+Since the lane speed limit (13.89 m/s) is lower than car/bus maximum speed, the **effective speed is:**

 | Vehicle | Effective Max Speed  | Reason                           |
 | ------- | -------------------- | -------------------------------- |